 Return value

-The function returns a new string containing the lowercase version of the input string.
+A new string containing the lowercase version of the input string.
 The original string remains unmodified.

 Example